ali-hy/the-learning-lens/README.md

 4. Locate and launch **The Learning Lens**.

 ## 👥 The Team
-This project was built by a dedicated team of seniors from the Faculty of Computer and Information Sciences, Ain Shams University.
+[cite_start]This project was built by a dedicated team of seniors from the Faculty of Computer and Information Sciences, Ain Shams University[cite: 1, 6, 7].

 * **Mahmoud Hany Mazroa**
 * **Ali Haitham Youssef**